Licensing of HMOs

 From the 1st October 2018, the national mandatory HMO Licensing criteria means that an HMO licence will be required for all properties occupied by five or more people forming two or more households who share basic amenities (such as a kitchen or bathroom) as their main and only place of residence.
 The 'storey' element has been removed and the number of households living in the property and the number of people in those households determine whether a licence is required.
 Applications should be submitted immediately for properties meeting these criteria.

 Properties meeting this criteria must have had a valid application submitted or already have a valid HMO Licence.
 Failure to have submitted a valid application for a HMO licence or have a valid HMO licence for operating a HMO is a criminal offence.
 Failing to comply with the law may result in the issue of a Civil Penalty by the Council or prosecution by the Council.
 Civil penalties are limited to £30,000 per offence and HMO prosecutions carry unlimited fines.
 Further information can be found in the Private Sector Housing Policy Framework which should be read in conjunction with the latest Housing Act Notice Charges document.
-Both documents can be found in Related documents at the bottom of the page.
+Both documents can be found in Downloads section at the bottom of the page.

 A HMO licence will normally last for a maximum of five years, although it can be for a shorter period.

 A guide to assist landlords in checking if their property needs an HMO Licence is available.

 Note: A household can be a single person or certain members of the same family who live together.
 The Housing Standards team can provide guidance on what constitutes a family.
 For more details please see the Housing Act 2004, Section 258.

 The fee for an HMO Licence application is currently £948.

 The public register of HMO Licences that have been issued is available to view.

 If after reading this information you wish to report a potential HMO, you can use the online form.